 In theory courses, students missing more than 20% of total course hours will lose 1⁄2 letter grade for each 5% time increment after the 20% and up to but not exceeding 30% of the course hours.
 Absences over 30% of the course hours will result in failing the course, but this grade penalty may be waived by the Director of Nursing or Nursing Program Manager in rare extenuating circumstances only.
-For non-nursing courses, absences over 30% of the course hours will also result in failing the course, but this grade penalty may be waived by the Campus President in rare extenuating circumstances only.
-An "excused" absence means the student may make up in-class work/tests missed, however, all time out of the classroom counts towards the overall attendance.
+For non-nursing courses, absences over 30% of the course hours will also result in failing the course, but this grade penalty may be waived by the Director of the student may make up in-class work/tests missed, however, all time out of the classroom counts towards the overall attendance.